I love making Dr. Bronner’s Laundry Detergent.

 It all started in 2009 when I was pregnant with Gabriel and I was in hyper-nesting mode.
 By golly, when I had that baby I was NOT going to run out of laundry detergent.
 And every time I used up one of my 10-15 bottles of laundry detergent I would almost panic and look for deals on the internet so I could get more.

-Almost a year after Gabriel was born I was at a friend’s home and a mutual friend mentioned how she makes her laundry detergent but instead of using that stinky Felsnapthacrap soap that smells so strong, she uses Dr. Bronner’s delicious smelling castile soaps (Thanks, Lauren for the great idea!).
-I REALLY love this laundry detergent.
-It works well and smells really good.
-The Dr. Bronner’s soap does cost a little bit more, but the laundry detergent is still significantly cheaper than the typical store bought brand.
-Here’s how I make my laundry detergent.
+Almost a year after Gabriel was born I was at a friend’s home and a mutual friend mentioned how she made her laundry detergent, but instead of using that stinky Felsnapthacrap soap that smells so strong, she uses Dr. Bronner’s delicious smelling castile soaps.

 DIY Dr. Bronner’s Laundry Detergent